This Chocolate Gingerbread Cake is a delicious twist on a holiday classic. A rich chocolate spice cake paired with a silky dark chocolate ganache.

 There are these cookies that my parents always get from the Polish store around the holidays.
 They’re these puffy and soft (though often dry) gingerbread cookies coated in chocolate.
 Very similar to these ones, but with Polish packaging (lol).
 You can get them plain or filled with a jam of sorts, but I always preferred the plain ones.

 I didn’t actually set out to make this cake with those in mind, but once I tried the first bite I was all like — what does this remind me of??
 This Chocolate Gingerbread Cake is my cake version of those cookies.

 This cake was yet another adventure in the making.
 And this time I HAD bought everything I need in advance.
 I was ready for this one.

 I thought I would get a head start on the baking too, and store the cake layers in the freezer until I was ready to decorate.
-Too bad I didn’t remember that I wanted to use this cake with my new cake stand.
+Too bad I didn’t remember that I wanted to use this Chocolate Gingerbread Cake with my new cake stand.

 The two 8″ layers I baked were too big, and definitely not going to work with this stand.
 SIGH.
 Luckily, the layers tasted delicious on their own, so they didn’t go to waste.

 Take two on the layers (6″ this time) was a success, and I made the ganache frosting in advance since it needs to sit and thicken up.